-However, those eviction moratoriums have been lifted, reinstated or changed in different ways across the U.S., and many tenants who haven’t been paying rent could be facing an eviction notice soon.
-The eviction moratorium instituted in September by the Centers for Disease Control and Prevention for people who can’t pay rent due to the COVID-19 pandemic is set to expire at the end of the year, and it doesn’t apply as a sweeping moratorium for all renters.
+The eviction moratorium instituted in September by the Centers for Disease Control and Prevention for people who can’t pay rent due to the COVID-19 pandemic has been extended until June 30.
+However, it doesn’t apply as a sweeping moratorium for all renters.
 With many states rolling back other protections and with limited resources for rental assistance that helps tenants and landlords, the state of rental housing is at risk.

 “I don’t think any landlord I’ve ever known wants to kick people out,” says Steve Siebold, co-author of the book “How Money Works: Stop Being a Sucker.”
 Still, landlords have their own bills to pay and need to move out non-paying tenants.

 If you find yourself on the receiving end of an eviction notice, here’s what to expect.